bhauman/figwheel-main/docs/docs/main_script.md

 > line is why CLI option order is important in `clojure.main`,
 > `cljs.main` and `figwheel.main`.
 I know that this can be confusing
 > at times, but being able to provide scripts and main scripts with
-> arbitrary options including ones that could mistakenly be recognized
+> arbitrary options, including ones that could mistakenly be recognized
-> by `figwheel.main` is very important for flexible expression.
+> by `figwheel.main`, is very important for flexible expression.
 And is
-> the reason why `figwheel.main` can reuse the many of the same CLI
+> the reason why `figwheel.main` can reuse many of the same CLI
 > args as `clojure.main`.

 ## Figwheel and compile options when using `--main`